Anna Sui: Global expansion

 1997 marked one of the pivotal years in the emergence of Sui onto the world stage.
 The first freestanding Anna Sui boutiques opened in 1997 in Tokyo and Osaka through a distribution and sales license with Isetan.
 Sui also partnered with Italian shoemaker Ballin to create a shoe line.
-For the Spring/Summer 1997 fashion collection, Sui drew considerable media attention when Dave Navarro of the Red Hot Chili Peppers appeared on the runway for her show in underwear only.
+For the Spring/Summer 1997 fashion collection, Sui drew considerable media attention when Dave Navarro of the Red Hot Chili Peppers appeared on the runway for her show in lacy underwear.
 The same year, mannequin designer Ralph Pucci made full sized mannequins using her dolly heads.
 The mannequins were based on the measurements of model Michele Hicks and would later form the inspiration for Sui's first diffusion brand, Dolly Girl.
 The Fall/Winter collection, which took place at the Church of Divine Paternity, a gothic style church in Manhattan, was noted at the time for its infusion of whimsy and lightheartedness and its repudiation of the conspicuously dark undertones traditionally associated with gothic fashion.

 In 1999, Anna Sui launched her fragrance, Anna Sui Classic, with Wella AG and cosmetics line with Albion.

 In 2000, Sui launched a skincare line, also with Albion.
 The same year, her collections were featured as a part of the Fashion in Motion exhibition at London's Victoria & Albert Museum.

 In 2003, the designer launched her Dolly Girl fragrance together with several limited edition sets in the Dolly Girl series.
 The same year, Wella AG was acquired by Procter & Gamble who continued the partnership.
 In 2003, Sui launched a long-term collaboration collection with Peruvian designer Ali Rapp called Ali Rapp for Anna Sui.
 The collaboration consists of ready to wear, handbags, fashion accessories, T-shirts and cloth dolls.
 Items have been featured in Sui's shows in 2008 and 2013.